franchb/blog/src/content/blog/hello-world.md

 I work as a lead software engineer in some enterprise company.

 I like to think of my blog as a way to keep friends, colleagues, and family up-to-date on what I've been doing and thinking about.
-Also I woth to write about programming languages I know, security, biology, machine learning and other topics that are close to my interests or work.
+Also, I want to write about programming languages I know, security, biology, machine learning and other topics that are close to my interests or work.

 Hope to convert my thoughts into something readable!